 New Forms has been made possible with the contributions of past board members, curators, and operations team over the years, including:

-Jarrett Martineau, Rachel Flood, Camille Baker, James K-M, Alexandra Dulic, Kenneth Newby, Michael Red, Mario Glavicic, Jennifer Macksymetz, Rob Willis, Ed Jordan, Stephanie McKay, Julie Gendron, Dinka Pignon, Kate Armstrong, Tobias c. van Veen, Kenny Macintyre Miro Oballa, Aryana Sye, Chris Wang, Scott Woodworth, Cedric Meister, Josh Bartholemew, Mayss Naber, Nicolas Sassoon, Logan Sturrock, Elisha Burrows, Matt Smith, Michelle O’Brien, Sarah Cole-Burnett, Aidan Ferris, Lauren Goshinski, JS Aurelius, Ceci-Corsano-Leopizzi, Erica Lapadat-Janzen, Tatiana Nemchin, Paul Clarke, Daniella Sorrentino, Emmy Willis, Sojin Kim, and Darrell Stables.
+Jarrett Martineau, Rachel Flood, Camille Baker, James K-M, Alexandra Dulic, Alexandra Chen, Keith Doyle, Kenneth Newby, Michael Red, Mario Glavicic, Jennifer Macksymetz, Rob Willis, Ed Jordan, Stephanie McKay, Julie Gendron, Dinka Pignon, Kate Armstrong, Tobias c. van Veen, Kenny Macintyre Miro Oballa, Aryana Sye, Chris Wang, Scott Woodworth, Cedric Meister, Josh Bartholemew, Mayss Naber, Nicolas Sassoon, Logan Sturrock, Elisha Burrows, Matt Smith, Michelle O’Brien, Sarah Cole-Burnett, Aidan Ferris, Lauren Goshinski, JS Aurelius, Ceci-Corsano-Leopizzi, Erica Lapadat-Janzen, Tatiana Nemchin, Paul Clarke, Daniella Sorrentino, Emmy Willis, Sojin Kim, and Darrell Stables.